SJ23 Tech Tip H02, (Updated 2024-06-08) Bob Schimmel, Rudy Mayer & Charlie Olden

 (center board down - 4' 9")

 BALLAST - The early hulls had lead pellets encapsulated in resin.
 The last hulls had lead ingots encapsulated in resin.
 There might be a small air gap above the ballast.
-960 lbs.
-1100 lbs.
+960 lbs. / 435 kg 1100 lbs. / 499 kg

 HULL CONSTRUCTION - Solid fibreglass hull below the toe rail.
 Above the toe rail the deck is wood cored with 1/4" plywood throughout and solid fibreglass in the major structural areas.
 The greater curvature of the cabin top and sliding hatch have 3/8" end grain balsa core.
-The MKII has a force grid on the cabin sole to support the heavier keel.
+The MKII has a force grid on the cabin sole to support the heavier fin keel of the SJ7.7.
 It reduces the cabin height a bit.

 CARRYING CAPACITY - There is no capacity plate on an SJ23 but you should restrict how much weight is in the cockpit during rough weather.

-The combined weight of 3 adults in the cockpit is not a problem provided 2 sit at the front with the third at the helm.
+3 adults in the cockpit is not a problem provided 2 sit at the front with the third at the helm.
 While it may be tempting for 2 crew to sit at the aft end of the cockpit, the narrow transom cannot support their weight in anything rougher than "grandmother weather."
 The extra weight will cause the stern to squat dangerously low.
-The boat should be sailed level on its lines.
+The boat must be sailed level on its lines to achieve hull speed.

 STANDING RIGGING - All measurements with turnbuckles 3/4 open. (taken from SJ23 MKI manual).